 What paddlers most often want to know about Lower Salmon River.

-What class of rapids does the Lower Salmon River from Vinegar Creek to Heller Bar have?
+What class of rapids does the Lower Salmon River from Hammer Creek to Heller Bar have?

-The Lower Salmon from Vinegar Creek to Heller Bar at the Snake River confluence runs Class II–III, featuring fun, punchy rapids through a spectacular high desert canyon with sandy beaches and warm water.
+The Lower Salmon from Hammer Creek to Heller Bar at the Snake River confluence runs Class II–III, featuring fun, punchy rapids through a spectacular high desert canyon with sandy beaches and warm water.

 Do I need a permit to float the Lower Salmon River?